delemottelab/allosteric-pathways/README.md

 This repository contains a jupyter notebook tutorial together with the necessary information and code for extracting allosteric pathways in proteins, including multimeric proteins and protein complexes.

-The calculations can also be done via command line as demonstrated in *example_analysis.sh*.
+The calculations can also be done via command line as demonstrated in *example_protein_cofactor_network_analysis.sh*.

 Dependencies:
 * Python 3.6